 The statement of net position presents information on all assets and liabilities of the City, with the difference between assets and liabilities reported as net position.
-Net position is reported in one category; 1) unrestricted.
-Assets, liabilities, and net position are reported for all Governmental activities.
+Net position is reported in two categories; 1) net investment in capital assets and, 2) unrestricted.
+Assets, liabilities, and net position are reported for all governmental activities.